GeethP91/CLIApplication/README.md

-# Random Number Generation CLI
+# Random Number Shuffle CLI Using Python

-Building a simple CLI that prints the numbers from 1 to 10 in random orders to the terminal usin Python
+Building a simple CLI that prints the numbers from 1 to 10 in random orders to the terminal using Python

 1.Setup the filesystem structure
   CLIApplication/